kramarnath/Morse_code_communication_system/README.md

 ## How to Use

 ### **Transmitter**
-1. Power on — LCD shows "Morse TX Ready" then switches to MSG/SYM view
+1. Power on — LCD shows "Morse TX Ready"
 2. Press DOT or DASH buttons to build a Morse symbol
 3. Laser flashes the corresponding pulse; LCD row 1 shows the symbol
 4. Press the LETTER button when the character is complete